 He published his first poetry book in Hebrew titled “The words are faded in my head”, his writing has been published at the recent issue of Imagined Theatres Journal.

-In 2020 he received the 'Best Dancer' award at the SoloDuo NRW International festival in Germany.
-His choreographic work were presented in festivals and venues in Germany, Sweden, Israel and the U.S.
+In 2020 he received the 'Best Dancer' award at the SoloDuo NRW International festival.
+His project 'Touching Margins' with Sasha Portyannikova is supported by Fonds Darstellende Künste with funds from the Federal Government Commissioner for Culture and the Media.
+He is a current DIS-TANZ-SOLO scholarship recipient.
+His choreographic work has been presented in festivals and venues in Germany, Sweden, Hungary, Israel, and the U.S.